matrix-org/matrix-spec-proposals/drafts/push_csapi.rst

 In addition, each kind of rule except default may be either global or device-specific.
-Device specific rules only affect delivery of notifications via pushers with a matching instance_handle.
+Device specific rules only affect delivery of notifications via pushers with a matching profile_tag.
 All device-specific rules are higher priority than all global rules.
 Thusly, the full list of rule kinds, in descending priority order, is as follows: